mmarcon/marcon.me/articles/measuring-dx.md

   <p>
     <i class="fa-solid fa-user"></i>
-    If you had to pick one metric to measure developer experiencr, what would it be?
+    If you had to pick one metric to measure developer experience, what would it be?
   </p>

   <p>